The file ‘…’ cannot be copied to the run directory. The process cannot access the file because it is being used by another process.

 Solution 2

-Close all the Visual Studio solution that reference this assembly or assemblies and build the project.
+Close all the Visual Studio solutions that reference this assembly or assemblies and build the project.

 Author: Sandro Pereira